-Dr. Michael Schmitt utilizes his extensive experience working in highly interdisciplinary teams that span the fields of chemistry, materials characterization, semiconductors, nanotechnology and soft materials to provide key insights regarding patent protection for a range of academic and industrial clients.
+Dr. Michael Schmitt utilizes his extensive experience working in highly interdisciplinary teams that span the fields of chemistry, materials characterization, semiconductor devices and processing, computational modeling, nanotechnology and soft materials to provide key insights in patent prosecution, portfolio strategy, due diligence, freedom-to-operate, invalidation, and litigation matters for a range of academic and industrial clients.
+He represents clients across diverse technology spaces including semiconductor devices and processing, batteries, nanotechnology, optics, software, and medical devices.

 Publications and Presentations